Course Syllabus

 4. Formulate political and legal conclusions and recommendations based on the analysis.

-** How This Course Relates to the Student Learning Outcomes in the Fire and Emergency services program: As many aspects of Fire and Emergency Services are intertwined with the law, the student shall demonstrate knowledge and legal application of safety, health and environmental regulations at state and federal levels.
+** How This Course Relates to the Student Learning Outcomes in the Fire and Emergency Services program: As many aspects of Fire and Emergency Services are intertwined with the law, the student shall demonstrate knowledge and legal application of safety, health, and environmental regulations at state and federal levels.
 The student shall also demonstrate strong verbal and written communication skills for fire and emergency services leadership.

 Course Policies: